Draghonite/front-end-mentor-level-1/README.md

 # Frontend Mentor - Level 1 Solutions

-This is a collection of solutions to [Frontend Mentor](https://www.frontendmentor.io/challenges/) challenges.
+This is a collection of solutions to [Frontend Mentor](https://www.frontendmentor.io/challenges/) level 1 challenges; link to my [profile](https://www.frontendmentor.io/profile/Draghonite).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents